Updated by Bobby

 What is a delay pedal?

-A delay pedal is an effects processor, also sometimes called a stompbox, that sits on the floor between your guitar and your amplifier.
-As the signal passes from your guitar, it goes into the pedal, is manipulated, then output as a delay sound.
+A delay pedal is an effects processor, sometimes called a pedal or stompbox, that sits on the floor between your guitar and your amplifier.
+As the signal passes from your guitar, it goes into the pedal, is manipulated, then outputted as a delay sound.

 Delay is a trail of echoes, created by sampling a line of your signal and then playing it back.